 “The most beautiful thing to witness was how our 27-plus volunteers and the homeless population interacted that day,” said Chalk, describing laughter and friendly, productive conversations between Paramount employees and Chrysalis clients.
 While Chalk was prepared for volunteers to experience some nervousness over helping such a vulnerable demographic, this was not the case.

 “Mainly, the feedback was how meaningful their work was,” said Chalk.
-Paramount volunteers included a mix of entry to mid-level employees, as well as several executives: President of Worldwide Television Licensing Dan Cohen, Executive Vice President of Global Communications and Corporate Branding Ted Schilowitz, and Paramount Chairman and CEO Jim Gianopulos.
-And California congressman, Rep. Jimmy Gomez, joined Paramount to help his district hands-on.
+Paramount volunteers included a mix of entry to mid-level employees, as well as several executives: President of Worldwide Television Licensing Dan Cohen, Executive Vice President of Global Communications and Corporate Branding Chris Petrikin, Futurist in Residence Ted Schilowitz and Paramount Chairman and CEO Jim Gianopulos.
+California congressman, Rep. Jimmy Gomez, joined Paramount to help his district hands-on.

 Imagine being homeless, chronically unemployed and having to look for a job for the first time.
 How would you write a resume?
 How would you frame your cover letter?
 Many folks who have attained their bachelor’s or master’s degree still find this part of the job search daunting.